matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - A single organization owns all the folders beneath it.
 - An organization is the root node of a GCP resource hierarchy.
 - Organizations let you set policies that apply throughout your entire enterprise.
-- Having organization is required for you to use folders.
+- Having organization required for you to use folders.

 **Resource have hierarchy**